magiwanders/CMLS_HW1/README.md

-# CMLS_HW1
+# CMLS HW1 - Urban Sound Classification with Support Vector Machines
 ## Folder structure:
-* [src folder](src/): contains all Colab notebooks for dataset analysis, feature extraction, training and validation. *
+* [source code folder](src/): contains all Colab notebooks for dataset analysis, feature extraction, training and validation. *
-* [report_folder](report/): contains the report of the work, which explains in detail the reasoning behind the implementaion.
+* [report folder](report/): contains the report of the work, which explains in detail the reasoning behind the implementaion.
 Both the Latex code and compiled PDF are provided.
 * [guidelines folder](guidelines/): contains all the guidelines and requirements for the homework.

 ## Summary